Telescope Equations

 Let's see how the one-to-one correspondence between the exit pupil and brightness scale, and the dependence of the optimum resolution on exit pupil, can be used to define a performance scale for the scope based on the diameter of the exit pupil, Dep.
 Because the exit pupil is a scope-independent reflection of surface brightness and optimum resolution, this is a universal performance scale for all scopes.

-For this interesting little exercise, we will use the fact that both magnification, M , and the focal length of the eyepiece, fe, can also determined by the exit pupil as follows:
+For this interesting little exercise, we will use the fact that both magnification, M , and the focal length of the eyepiece, fe, can also be determined by the exit pupil as follows:

-Then the dynamic range for the exit pupil is from 1 to 7 mm, with the optimum resolution point at 2mm.
 This is what the resulting universal performance range for telescopes looks like:

 Some comments on this range: